www.cpcalive.com

 #define POPA .db 040h\ .db 072h ; POP IY,IX,BP,HL,DE,BC,AH,A

 BP, DS, ES and AH correspond to the X86 processor registers.
-By defect registers DS and ES address the Cpc memory (Ems segment).
+By defect registers DS and ES pointed to the Cpc memory (Ems segment).

 VII - X86 ENVIRONMENT